Boldness-Recalibration for Binary Event Predictions: Methods

 \subsection{Linear Log Odds (LLO) Recalibration Function}

 To assess calibration, we use the linear log odds (LLO) recalibration function.
-Let $c(\mathbf{x};\delta, \gamma)$ be the LLO function
+Let $c(x_i;\delta, \gamma)$ be the LLO function

-where $\mathbf{x}$ is a set of probability predictions from a single forecaster, $\delta > 0$ and $\gamma \in \mathbb{R}$.
-We call the outputted probabilities, $c(\mathbf{x};\delta, \gamma)$, the LLO-adjusted set of probabilities.
-The LLO-adjusted set is based on shifting and scaling the original forecaster probabilities $\mathbf{x}$ on the log odds scale using $\delta$ and $\gamma$.
-Thus, on the log odds scale, the LLO-adjusted set is linear with respect to $\mathbf{x}$ according to intercept $log(\delta)$ and slope $\gamma$, and can be re-written as
+where $x_i$ is a probability prediction from a forecaster, $\delta > 0$ and $\gamma \in \mathbb{R}$.
+We call the outputted probability, $c(x_i;\delta, \gamma)$, the LLO-adjusted probability.
+The LLO-adjusted set is based on shifting and scaling each of the original forecaster probabilities $x_i$ on the log odds scale using $\delta$ and $\gamma$.
+Thus, on the log odds scale, the LLO-adjusted set is linear with respect to $x_i$ according to intercept $log(\delta)$ and slope $\gamma$, and can be re-written as

 Suitable choices of $\delta$ and $\gamma$ can calibrate poorly calibrated probabilities.
-When both $\delta = 1$ and $\gamma = 1$, the LLO function imposes no shifting nor scaling, returning the original set $\mathbf{x}$ \citep{Gonzalez1999}.
-Thus, null values of $\delta_0 = \gamma_0 = 1$ corresponds to the hypothesis that $\mathbf{x}$ is well calibrated.
+The flexibility of the LLO function can capture many forms of miscalibration \citep{Gonzalez1999, Turner2014}.
+When both $\delta = 1$ and $\gamma = 1$, the LLO function imposes no shifting nor scaling, returning the original prediction $x_i$ \citep{Gonzalez1999}.
+Thus, null values of $\delta_0 = \gamma_0 = 1$ corresponds to the hypothesis that $x_i$ is well calibrated.
+This is similar to how Reliability Diagrams operate in that when predicted forecaster probabilities are close to the observed frequency within each bin (i.e. forecasts are well calibrated), the result resembles the x=y line.
+The same is true when plotting event rates by LLO-adjusted probability forecasts via $\delta = 1$ and $\gamma = 1$ under calibration.
+It is important to note that if $c(x_i;\delta, \gamma)$ is considered the LLO-adjusted ``event'' probability, the corresponding LLO-adjusted ``non-event'' probability is $1 - c(x_i;\delta, \gamma)$ rather than $c(1 - x_i;\delta, \gamma)$.